EFForg/dayofaction-banner/README.md

 ## Getting started

-You can add the snippet to your site now - it won't be activated until midnight (user's system time) on June 21st and will remain active for that day only.
+You can add the snippet to your site now - it won't be activated until midnight (user's system time) on July 12 and will remain active for that day only.

 _Place the code below before `</body>` tag.
 The script loads asynchronously and won't affect page load times._